django-cms/django-cms/docs/how_to/toolbar.rst

 A position of ``0`` will insert the item before all the others.

-If you already have a object, you can use that as a reference too.
+If you already have an object, you can use that as a reference too.
 For example:

 ..  code-block:: python

     def populate(self):

         link = self.toolbar.add_link_item('Link', url=link_url)
-        self.toolbar.add_button('Button', url=button_url, position)
+        self.toolbar.add_button('Button', url=button_url, position=link)

 will add the new button before the link item.